hinsonan/hinsonan.github.io/_posts/2025-10-24-gpu-programming-in-python-part-1.md

 ![Cupy_vs_Numpy](/assets/images/cupy_vs_numpy_benchmark.png)

-Clearly for these operations you get some good speedups when using the GPU.
+Clearly, for these operations, you get some good speedups when using the GPU.
 You always have to weigh the viability of these benchmarks.
-Perhaps in your use case these speedups are not worth adding another dependency to your codebase.
-Another issue is you introduce complexity of managing if the servers or users have a GPU or not.
+Perhaps in your use case, these speedups are not worth adding another dependency to your codebase.
+Another issue is you introduce complexity of managing whether the servers or users have a GPU or not.

 ## Scipy vs CuPy

-Now we will do something similar for Scipy vs CuPy.
-We will test the following operations
+Now we will do something similar for SciPy vs CuPy.
+We will test the following operations:

 * FFT (Fast Fourier Transform)
 * Linear Equations